 But a business needs to be aware that cost should not be the only criterion in favor of outsourcing.
 As mentioned before, such a short-sighted or limited view can and most likely will backﬁre.
 Problems can arise in areas such as

 quality.
 Foreign suppliers may not meet a company's quality standards.
-Especially at the beginning of a new supply relationship, a lot of time and trial production runs may be required until the deﬁned parameters are met.
+Especially at the beginning of a new supply relationship, much time and many trial production runs may be required before the deﬁned parameters are met.

 reliability.
-It is not always taken for granted that suppliers are punctual in delivery and/or capable of delivering the promised goods or services.
+It cannot always be taken for granted that suppliers will be punctual in delivery and/or capable of delivering the promised goods or services.

 logistics.
 The coordination of international supply chains is complex, especially in the case of just-in-time patterns.
-In addition, there may be costly disruptions to international transportation due to regional material shortages, volcano ashes hin- dering air cargo, piracy threatening ships, local workforce strikes, etc.
+In addition, there may be costly disruptions to international transportation due to regional material shortages, volcano ashes hindering air cargo, piracy threatening ships, local workforce strikes, etc.

 image.
-Many customers of high-priced goods wonder why they should pay so much for goods “made overseas” (i.e., in low-cost countries) and may refrain from con- suming that brand or at least react critically.
+Many customers of high-priced goods wonder why they should pay so much for goods “made overseas” (i.e., in low-cost countries) and may refrain from consuming that brand or at least react critically.

 Special Order